ArekSredzki/electron-release-server/docs/database.md

 CREATE DATABASE electron_release_server OWNER "electron_release_server_user";
 CREATE DATABASE electron_release_server_sessions OWNER "electron_release_server_user";
 ```
-After completeing this section, you should now have
+After completing this section, you should now have
 1. host - hostname of your postgres database server
 2. user - username to be used by the application (electron_release_server_user)
 3. password - password to be used by the application